ainsinga/finddups/README.md

 incorrect] data in the ARRL LotW database.)
 This is completely unrelated to "dups" as in "dup sheets" or scoring for contests.

+ * This program has a bunch of TODO and FIXME comments in it.
- * This program is not a finished product and should not be relied upon.
+ * This program is not a finished product; do not rely on its correctness.
+ * This program needs to be modified for your exact needs.
  * This program does not affect any databases, it just prints some output.
- * This program needs to be modified for your exact needs.

 Aron Insinga, W1AKI, 7 December 2023